Why you might want to ditch Slack

 • Adaptability to different team settings.

-Either way, the answers to these questions will help you narrow down your own list of contenders.
+Taking these criteria into consideration will help you narrow down your own list of contenders.

 Did you want to learn more about an app that's not on our list?
 Good news — we might have already reviewed it!
 Check out the following articles from our Chat Comparisons database: